-Introduces 3D Studio Max Software, exploring 3D modeling and animation with spatial three-dimensional effects in a Windows NT networked environment.
-Explores creation, modeling, and modification of a fully mapped and rendered scene complete with lights, cameras, and backgrounds.
-Requires creation of a basic animation.
+This course introduces students to 3D Studio Max Software.
+Students will interactively explore 3D modeling and animation with spatial three-dimensional effects in a Windows NT networked environment.
+Students taking this course will have the opportunity to create, model, and modify a fully mapped and rendered scene complete with lights, cameras, and backgrounds.
+Students will also create a basic animation.
 Applies to Associate Degree.
-Transfer credit: CSU

-DRFT M21 - 3 Units
+DRFT M21 - 3 Units Technical Animation